MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_severity.md

 A single bit that indicates that a reported PERR# assertion is a fatal error.

-#### - UncorrectableSplitCompletion

-A single bit that indicates that a reported uncorrectable split completion message data error is a fatal error.

 #### - SERRAsserted

 A single bit that indicates that a reported SERR# assertion is a fatal error.

-#### - MasterAbortOnSplitCompletion

-A single bit that indicates that a reported master abort on split completion is a fatal error.

-#### - ReceivedMasterAbort
+#### - InternalBridgeError

-A single bit that indicates that a reported master abort is a fatal error.
+A single bit that indicates that a reported internal bridge error is a fatal error.

-#### - TargetAbortOnSplitCompletion
+#### - Reserved

-A single bit that indicates that a reported target abort on split completion is a fatal error.
+Reserved for system use.

 ## -remarks